 What is a headphone amplifier, and are headphone amps worth it?
 A headphone amp is a relatively low-powered amplifier that balances the impedance and boosts the voltage of an audio signal to best match the connected headphone in which it sends the audio signal.
 Headphone amps allow many professional high-impedance headphones to reach their full potential.

 In this article, we'll describe headphone amplifiers in greater detail and provide you with the information to decide for yourself if a headphone amp is worth it to you.

 What Is A Headphone Amplifier?

-Headphone amplifiers, as their name suggests, are designed to amplify audio signals in order to properly drive headphones.
+As their name suggests, headphone amplifiers are designed to amplify audio signals to drive headphones properly.

 A headphone amp connected to a pair of headphones is analogous to a power amplifier connected to a passive loudspeaker.

 Headphone amps are most commonly found installed near headphone jacks in consumer and professional audio devices.
-These headphones can be completely analog or they can part of a digital device’s DAC (digital-to-analog converter).
+These amplifiers can be completely analog or part of a digital device's DAC (digital-to-analog converter).

 Note that headphones are inherently analog and require analog audio signals to convert into sound.

 For more on how headphones work, check out my article How Do Headphones Make Sound?
 (A Simple Beginner’s Guide).